-99% of children come from homes in which at least two languages are regularly spoken.
+97% of children come from homes in which at least two languages are regularly spoken.
 The principal home languages are Urdu, Punjabi and Mirpuri.
-Other languages include Slovakian, Polish, Portuguese, Kurdish, Arabic, Romanian, Russian, Yoruba and Romany.
+Other languages include Pashto, Bangla, Arabic, Slovakian, Albanian and Czech.

-Many parents are fluent in English, being educated in Britain, but equally, a number of parents are not confident users of English.
-Many parents require a translator when they come into school.
+Many parents are fluent in English, being educated in Britain, but equally, a number of parents are not confident users of English: in autumn 2015, 41% of mothers of nursery children are dependent on a translator when they come in to school.